KmolYuan/Pyslvs-UI/README.md

 make build-kernel
 ```

-This project including 2 kernels should build, please following the steps if you are first time to use.
+This project including two kernels should build, please following the steps if you are first time to use.

 ## Cython Kernel